-12. Government and local authority funding
+11. Government, local authority and other funding

-During the year, the company received a grant totalling €26,250 from the grantor, Department of Agriculture, Food and the Marine, under the grant programme "Department of Agriculture, Food and the Marine Animal Welfare Grant" for the purpose of animal welfare.
-This grant was for 2021 and the company recognised the full amount of this funding in the income of the company for that year.
+During the year, the company received a grant totalling €50,063 from the grantor, Department of Agriculture, Food and the Marine, under the grant programme "Department of Agriculture, Food and the Marine Animal Welfare Grant" for the purpose of animal welfare.
+This grant was for 2022 and the company recognised the full amount of this funding in the income of the company for that year.
 There were no employees in receipt of benefits in excess of €60,000 during the year and there were no employer pension contributions during the year.

-During the year, the company also received funding totalling €6,450 from Dublin City Council for the purpose of assisting with the Company's charitable objectives.
+During the year, the company also received funding totalling €99,295 from entities such as Dublin City Council, Kilkenny County Council and The Ireland Funds for the purpose of assisting with the company's charitable objectives.

-13. Approval of financial statements
+12. Approval of financial statements

-The board of directors approved these financial statements for issue on 10 October 2022.
+The board of directors approved these financial statements for issue on 10 August 2023.